conan-io/conan-io.github.io/_posts/2023-06-28-Conan-bulk-package-operations.markdown

 layout: post
 comments: false
 title: "Conan 2.0 launches bulk upload, download and remove operations with 'packages lists'"
-meta_title: "Conan 2.0 packages-lists can be used to do bulk operations over lists of packages like upload, download or remove - Conan Blog"
 description: "Learn how Conan 2.0 packages lists can be used to do bulk upload, download and remove operations, very useful in Continuous Integration flows"
-keywords: "conan, conan2, packages lists, continuous integration, bulk operations"
 ---